 Plant Expert and 1-800-Flowers.com Vice President of Merchandising, Alfred Palomares is a “total plant dad” and has 14 houseplants (!!!) which he affectionately calls the “Shady Ladies.”
 “My apartment gets a lot of indirect light, which is perfect for my group of houseplants that thrive in this type of environment.”

 - Naming your family of plants helps you have a deeper connection with them, and gives you a good reason to start talking to them

 - Talking to plants has proven to have a calming affect, and has made some feel less lonely.
 Alfred says, “My plants also make working from home a much calmer, relaxing and less lonely experience, while also adding beauty to the space.”

 - Talking to your plants can help them grow faster, likely because of the CO2 you exhale.

 - 1-800-Flowers.com Vice President of Merchandising, Alfred Palomares says, “Naming plants is a fun and healthy way of connecting with them.
 It further promotes an investment in plant care – as you watch your plants flourish, you have a sense of excitement, whereas if they aren’t doing so well – you may feel concern and tend to them more.”

 Tips & Ideas for Naming Your House Plants

 Learn More About Your Plants’ Names and Get Plant Name Ideas from That

-Usually most plants have more than one name they are called for example, our Snake Plant is also called Sanseveria Zeylanica while a Money Tree Bonsai is also known Pachira Aquatica and a Pilea Peperomioides is known as the UFO plant.
+Usually most plants have more than one name they are called, our Snake Plant, as for example, is also called Sanseveria Zeylanica while a Money Tree Bonsai is also known Pachira Aquatica and a Pilea Peperomioides is known as the UFO plant.
 With info like that, details in their names may help you pick a name for your new plant fam member.